Drawing from plants and flowers

 Are there any other costs?
 Is there anything I need to bring?

-You will need to bring a plant or a bunch of flowers.
-All basic drawing materials will be provided.
+All basic drawing materials and resources will be provided.
 A sketchbook will be useful.

 Need art supplies?
 Our partner London Graphic Centre has everything you need from pencil to printing services, at 15% off.